awsdocs/amazon-personalize-developer-guide/doc_source/creating-a-solution-version.md

 To check the current solution version status, call the [DescribeSolutionVersion](API_DescribeSolutionVersion.md) operation and pass the ARN of the solution version returned from the `CreateSolutionVersion` operation\.
 Training is complete when the `status` is `ACTIVE`\.

 Now that you have a created solution version, evaluate it using metrics supplied by Amazon Personalize\.
-For more information, see [Step 4: Evaluating the Solution Version](working-with-training-metrics.md)\.
+For more information, see [Step 4: Evaluating a Solution Version](working-with-training-metrics.md)\.